 Skopelos may not be for all types of travellers

-It is a dilemma we all face when the time comes to choose a particular holiday destination over another.
+Choosing a 'perfect' destination for a holiday can be hard.
+It can become a dilemma many of us can face when the time comes to choose a particular holiday destination over another.

 The area of our brain responsible for such holiday decisions, (not sure if there is one but I'll make it up anyway), seems to go into overkill.